-[00:21:45] Carol Berkin: All of that begins to be solved.
-And then when Hamilton goes further with his plans to build what is basically an imperial state, that is a powerful state, Madison says, "Hm, I don't know, this is gonna hurt Virginia.
-This is not what I wanted."
+[00:21:52.3] Carol Berkin: All of that begins to be solved.
+And then when Hamilton goes further with his plans to build what is basically an imperial state, that is a powerful state, Madison says, hmm, I don't know.
+This is going to hurt Virginia.
+This is not what I wanted.
 And he withdraws from being a nationalist to being a localist.
-And the second thing I would like to say is this image that people feared a powerful central government, that government wasn't powerful.
-I mean, if anything, you can read George Washington's two terms as a hard effort to try to get people to even accept the national government, even though the Constitution had been ratified.
-You know the Congress passes a tax on whiskey and basically people in West, what became West Virginia and people in Pennsylvania go, "Boo, we don't care what Congress says, we're not gonna do that."
+And the second thing I would like to say is, this image that people feared a powerful central government, that government wasn't powerful.
+If anything, you can read George Washington's two terms as a hard effort to try to get people to even accept the national government even though the Constitution had been ratified.
+The Congress passes a tax on whiskey and basically people in West what became West Virginia and people in Pennsylvania go, we don't care what Congress says.
+We're not going to do that.